Written by Yoppie

 These aches and spasms can usually be soothed with simple over-the-counter painkillers, but any severe or suspect pain should be checked out by your GP, so don’t avoid or delay asking for help if you are particularly uncomfortable.

 Though pain in the tailbone area isn’t normally anything to worry about, it’s good to be aware that it can be a potential symptom of endometriosis.
 As a reminder, endometriosis is a condition where tissue that grows in the lining of the womb starts to grow elsewhere in the body, where it shouldn’t.
 It can cause mild to severe pain, is difficult to diagnose, and one of the places that can be affected is the bowel.
-Endometrial tissue can grow into the vagina, the rectum, and even the tissue that sits between the vagina and rectum, called the rectovaginal septum, leading to a condition called rectovaginal endometriosis, which can cause more intense pain.
+Endometrial tissue can grow into the ovaries, vagina, rectum, and even the tissue that sits between the vagina and rectum, called the rectovaginal septum; this leads to a condition known as rectovaginal endometriosis, which can cause more intense pain.

-This condition is not as common as endometriosis that is found in the lining of the abdomen - a review in the International Journal of Women’s Health found that it affects up to 37% of endometriosis sufferers.
+This sub-type is not as common as the type of endometriosis that is found in the lining of the abdomen - a review in the International Journal of Women’s Health found that it affects up to 37% of endometriosis sufferers.

-The symptoms of endometriosis on the bowel are similar to what you might find with irritable bowel syndrome, but they can worsen during the days before and during your period.
+The symptoms of rectovaginal endometriosis are similar to what you might find with irritable bowel syndrome, but they are likely to be worse during the days before and during your period.
 Some symptoms to watch out for are; pain when having a bowel movement, pelvic pain during sex, and rectal bleeding while on your period.
 If any of these symptoms occur, it is best to speak to your GP so they can do some tests and find out the cause of the pain.
 These tests could be a vaginal exam, an ultrasound, or if endometriosis is suspected, a laparoscopy or CT/MRI scan might be done.
 This may sound scary, but it’s all part of the process.
 Endometriosis is not considered life threatening, but the pain can become rather intense, so don’t wait around to speak to your doctor if you experience this.

 If your pain gets worse during your period but is still there throughout the month, the problem could be irritable bowel syndrome, haemorrhoids, or a number of other issues.
 If in doubt, always visit your doctor to find out where the pain is coming from and get advice on the best way to find effective relief.